 So, the two kinds of story—Science Fiction and Fantasy—both dealt with alternate worlds.
 That’s what made them so interesting, and it’s also what made them important and critiques of human life, culture, norms.
 One could argue, for example, as H. G. Wells did in The Time Machine, that if the rich keep exploiting the workers as they do, and living in ever increasing refinement and comfort and ease while the workers live ever more crudely, harshly, and basely, eventually they will evolve into weak, pathetic Eloi (the rich) fed upon by the strong, bestial Morlocks (the workers).
 Or you could argue, as Orwell did in 1984 (published in 1948), that if the state continued growing more powerful and better at surveillance, propaganda, command, coercion, control, we would end up in a dystopian nightmare.
 So, alternate worlds provided a means for critiquing this one.
 What if we extrapolate this trend into the future?
 What if our best-laid plans, our technologies, go terribly astray, as when Victor Frankenstein’s attempt to conquer death leads to the creation of a hated monster (Mary Shelley’s Frankenstein, the first real Science Fiction novel [talk about genius, at the freaking age of 18!]) or the world is mostly destroyed and thrown back into barbarity (Stephen Vincent Benet’s “By the Waters of Babylon,” the first post-apocalyptic fiction [another creation of a whole genre; again, real genius and still a GREAT read today]).

 Fine.
 But what distinguishes the two types of fiction dealing with alternate worlds?
 Well, the difference is that Science Fiction has to be possible, given what is known of science or given some future scientific discovery, whereas Fantasy does not.
 So, The Invisible Man is Science Fiction because it posits the discovery of a chemical that makes people invisible, whereas The Hobbit isn’t because it doesn’t present the hobbits as an actual scientific discovery (European adventurers travel to remote Papua New Guinea and discover the Valley of Mordor).
 It’s Fantasy.
+If the great poet and critic Samuel Taylor Coleridge is to be believed, and I think he should be, plausibility is key to making a literary work work–one must be able to create in the reader, to use Coleridge’s phrase, “a willing suspension of disbelief.”

 However, this was not the only problem, I’ve come to realize, with my beloved genre of Science Fiction.
-A problem that Sci Fi writers are now facing is that the pace of change today is so fast, and the technologies currently being developed are so bizarre, that they typically outpace the imaginations of even the most imaginative, the most far-out Sci Fi writers.
+A problem that Sci-Fi writers are now facing is that the pace of change today is so fast, and the technologies currently being developed are so bizarre, that they typically outpace the imaginations of even the most imaginative, the most far-out Sci-Fi writers.
 Yes, we have discovered what causes aging, and people are working on curing it.
 Yes, we shall soon control evolution and be able to create humans vastly different from us, leading, very possibly, to human speciation.
-Yes, we are working on building microscopic molecular robotic assemblers that can reproduce and take things apart and put them together into other things—a nano-fog that can turn a sofa and some house plants into a cello or everything into grey goo.
+Yes, we are working on building microscopic molecular robotic assemblers that can reproduce and take things apart and put them together into other things—a nano-fog that can turn a sofa and some house plants into a cello or (and this is much easier) everything into grey goo.
 Yes, we are working on technology to read minds and broadcast the results.
 Yes, we are working on building artificial life forms.
 Yes, we are working on devices that will enable people to be remotely present anywhere while physically remaining in place.
 Yes, coming soon, people with super strength who have blue skin with telescopic and microscopic vision in the ultraviolet.
-Pity Science Fiction writers who try to come up with strange new worlds based on science at the cutting edge when actual science is this weird, is more outlandish than their crazy imaginations are!
+Pity Science Fiction writers who try to come up with strange new worlds based on science at the cutting edge when actual science is this weird, is more outlandish than their crazy imaginings are!

 But that’s not the only problem.
 One problem goes to the heart of the definition of the genre—plausibility.
-Remember, to be a Sci Fi story, and not a mere Fantasy, the story has to be plausible scientifically.
+Remember, to be a Sci-Fi story, and not a mere Fantasy, the story has to be plausible scientifically.

-Sci Fi posits scientific breakthroughs (Orwell’s two-way telescreens that are both watched by people and that watch people; Mary Shelley’s animation of dead tissue using “animal magnetism,” aka, Galvanism) and spins yarns based on those.
+Sci-Fi posits scientific breakthroughs (Orwell’s two-way telescreens that are both watched by people and that watch people; Mary Shelley’s animation of dead tissue using “animal magnetism,” aka, Galvanism) and spins yarns based on those.
 Here’s the problem: really advanced science doesn’t look realistic.
 It doesn’t look like science.
 It looks like magic.
 This is what Science Fiction master Arthur C. Clarke meant when he said that “Any sufficiently advanced technology is indistinguishable from magic.”

 Imagine an airplane landing in a remote area inhabited by tribespeople who have never seen such technology.
 A strange, enormous, featherless bird lands.
 It immediately gives birth to strange white beings who carry sticks that shoot fire.
 A famous example of this happened during World War II on the island of Tanna, Vanuatu, in the Pacific.
 Natives stumbled upon military supplies dropped on the island from military planes and encountered an American named John Frum who came to collect them.
 Frum traded with the natives, and then left, and the natives created a whole religion based upon the return of this god, sometimes called John Frum and sometimes Tom Navy, who would bring goods, the “cargo.”
 This was one example of several cargo cults that emerged in the Pacific after such first contact.
 In Papua New Guinea, one early explorer returned to his airplane to find that a native had strapped himself to the bottom of its fuselage with ropes made of vines, hoping to travel back to the gods’ abode and see it for himself.

-Sci Fi involves an encounter with or discovery of an advanced technology, but the problem with that is that truly advanced technologies aren’t explicable in terms that we have today and are impossible to envision.
-It’s funny to read mid-20th-century Sci Fi because none of the major writers of the time envisioned a world of cell phones and the Internet.
+Sci-Fi involves an encounter with or discovery of an advanced technology, but the problem with that is that truly advanced technologies aren’t explicable in terms that we have today and are impossible to envision.
+It’s funny to read mid-20th-century Sci-Fi because none of the major writers of the time envisioned a world of cell phones and the Internet.
 In the film Blade Runner, based on Philip Dick’s book Do Androids Dream of Electric Sheep?, released in 1982 and set in the far future (November, 2019), the protagonist at one point runs around frantically looking for a pay phone.
 The director didn’t imagine that cell phones would become ubiquitous and phone booths a rare curiosity from the past.
 Yes, Mark Twain and H.G.
 Wells both foresaw something like an instantaneous worldwide communication system that would allow text and pictures to be sent through wires.
 H.G.
 Wells predicted something like genetic engineering and something like the atomic bomb (though he got the mechanisms completely wrong).
 Arthur C. Clarke invented, in fiction, the geosynchronous satellite, on which modern communications systems are based, long before it appeared in reality.
 But the point remains that generally, if we actually encountered a truly advanced technology, we would not recognize it as technology because we wouldn’t understand it at all.
 It would look like magic because its mechanisms would not be explicable in any terms that we can understand.
 In other words, it would look like Fantasy, not Science Fiction.

 This is a kind of death ray for Science Fiction writers, n’est-ce pas?
 Science fiction stories have to be surprising because they are based on new discoveries or technologies, and they must be consistent with scientific principles.
 However, science advanced enough to be surprising will look to us as though it violates scientific principles.
 The more advanced it gets, the more fantastic it looks.
 This is an example of the more general Sorites Paradox illustrated by the difficulty of defining, according to the Aristotelian theory of Natural Kinds, something like a heap.